+From the sweet scent of traditional homemade delicacies to the joy of reuniting with your entire family, Diwali brings much more than an occasion to celebrate the people we surround ourselves with, and the religious history that shapes our spiritual existence today.
 Diwali celebration in India is a truly unforgettable experience.
 Plan a trip to an Indian destination where you’ll love to take part in the festival of lights and enjoy the traditions and warmth of the locals.

-A. Diwali is celebrated all across India with great excitement uniting the whole country.
+Diwali is celebrated all across India with great excitement uniting the whole country.
 In North India, it is celebrated as the homecoming of Lord Rama with Sita and Laxmana after a long exile of 14 years.
 In East India, it is mainly the night of ancestors and earthen oil lamps.
 For people in West India, rangoli is an important part of their Diwali decoration while in South India, Andhrites and Tamilians worship Lord Krishna and his wife Satyambha’s victory.

-A. The 5 days of Diwali are as follows:
+The 5 days of Diwali are as follows:

 1. Day OneDhanteras (Day of fortune)